-Currently, I am a Kavli Fellow at Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) , Stanford, as part of Risa Weschler’s galaxy formation and cosmology group.
+Currently, I am a Senior Kavli Fellow at Cambridge University, as well as a Senior Researcher at Trinity College, Cambridge.
+This Fall, I’ll be Paczynski Visiting Fellow at Princeton.
+Prior to this, I was Kavli Fellow at Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) , Stanford, as part of Risa Wechsler’s galaxy formation and cosmology group.
 I use large cosmological datasets to map the large-scale structure of the Universe and test our Standard Model of Cosmology.
 Mostly, this involves using galaxies to understand the Dark Universe.
 My CV can be found here.

-I’m active in science outreach and an advocate for making STEM fields more accessible and welcoming to everyone.
+I’m passionate about science outreach and an advocate for making STEM fields more accessible and welcoming to everyone.